 The number of selfies and stereographs taken while we were there meant we also had to join in.
 I felt like *not* taking part would be tantamount to visiting the Leaning Tower and not doing that mad thing where you pretend you’re holding it up.

 And, yes.
 I totally did that too, obviously.

 Everything in the gardens is perfectly symmetrical, and this looks best when viewed from the top floor of the palace.
 The riot of colours and different species of plants and flowers means there’s always something blooming.
-We spotted host of roses, begonias, camellias, and the most fresh smelling lemon trees.
+We spotted a host of roses, begonias, camellias, and the freshest smelling lemon trees.

 It is, quite simply, a fantastic and peaceful space.
 We visited in June, and it was very quiet, but won’t be so peaceful in peak season.

 Have you visited Lucca?
 What were your favourite sights?